whosonfirst/go-whosonfirst-tile38/README.md

 2. The goal is to index _as little_ extra information as possible which ensuring the ability to generate a "minimal viable WOF record" and to perform basic container-ish (belongs to, placetype, etc.) queries.
 3. Those details are still a moving target.
 4. To whit, see the way we're encoding the repository name in to the first key itself?
 That is perhaps unnecessary.
-5. Whatever else this package holds hands with, now or in the future, it currently holds hands (tightly) with the `lib_whosonfirst_spatial.php` library in the [whosonfirst-www-api](https://github.com/whosonfirst/whosonfirst-www-api) repo.
+5. Whatever else this package holds hands with, now or in the future, it currently holds hands (tightly) with the `lib_whosonfirst_spatial.php` library in the [whosonfirst-www-api](https://github.com/whosonfirst/whosonfirst-www-api) repo and the [py-mapzen-whosonfirst-tile38](https://github.com/whosonfirst/py-mapzen-whosonfirst-tile38) library.

 ### _WOFID_ + "#" + _REPO_NAME_